 During moments when we are overwhelmed, or as a consequence of maladaptive attachment, our ability to integrate what is happening is diminished affecting our ability to sense an event as being over or in the past, affecting intra- and interpersonal relating, and organizing our response to stressors and triggers in unhelpful ways.

-SP therapy integrates the role of the nervous system so that physiological, behavioural, and mental functioning improves and returns to adaptive states.
+SP therapy integrates the role of the whole self so that physiological, behavioural, and mental functioning improves and returns to adaptive states.
 SP therapy does this in a safe environment and attuned relationship between therapist and client.

 Some signs and symptoms overlap other mental health concerns and for an individual to be appropriately diagnosed with a disorder, they need be examined through a mental health assessment; this may be completed by a physician, registered psychologist, clinical social-worker, or a psychiatrist.
 There are pros/cons, helpful bits and unhelpful pieces, cautions and considerations when seeking a diagnosis that are important to discuss with your mental health professional, e.g. the risks of pathologizing and labeling and the benefits of diagnosis.